This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The Process of Filing a Discrimination Complaint

-Only if you cannot get your issue resolved through the formal process of filing a complaint, investigating, and resolution negotiations, consider filing a lawsuit.
+If you cannot resolve your issue through filing a complaint, investigating, and resolution negotiations, consider filing a lawsuit.
 A lawsuit can help you get the justice your child deserves, restore services or access, and even recover damages.

 Get Matched with a Leading Birth Injury Attorney in Your Area